Student Portal > Needlestick Protocal and Procedure

-Chestnut Hill Hospital – Report to the Emergency Department.
+Lancaster General Hospital – Report to the Emergency Department.

-St. Luke’s Hospital – Report to the Emergency Department.
+Reading Hospital – Report to the Emergency Department.

 Outpatient Ambulatory Sites - Report to HUP Occupational Medicine or to its satellite at Radnor, whichever is a closer distance to your site.

-If you have difficulty getting the consent of the source patient, or any other problems associated with your needlestick, please contact Dr. Jon Morris, Associate Dean for Student Affairs, at 215-898-7190, 215-662-2131, or cell 215-313-6990.
+If you have difficulty getting the consent of the source patient, or any other problems associated with your needlestick, please contact Dr. Jon Morris, Associate Dean for Student Affairs, at 215-898-7190, 215-662-2131 or cell 215-313-6990.

-|© The Trustees of the University of Pennsylvania || Site best viewed in supported browser. || Site Design: PMACS Web Team||<< Return to Portal|
+|© The Trustees of the University of Pennsylvania || Site best viewed in a supported browser. || Site Design: PMACS Web Team||<< Return to Portal|